Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 * When non-italic text that precedes a colon is bold, make the colon bold too.

 #### Code text preceding colon
 * When text that precedes a colon is tagged as <code>, don't include the colon in the <code> tagging unless it is part of the code.

 #### Colons within sentences
 * In general, the first word in the text that follows a colon should be in lowercase.
 Recommended: Tone: concise, conversational, friendly, respectful.
 Recommended: When you add or update content to an existing project, remember to take these steps: review the style guide, use checklists, enlist a fellow writer or an editor to copyedit your work, and request a developmental edit if you feel that it's warranted.
+* Unless the text is one of the following conditions:
+	* A proper noun (Open source software: Istio)
+	* A heading (capitalize the first word in a subheading after a colon, and any proper nouns or other terms that are always capitalized a certain way)
+		* Even though you're using sentence case, don't put a period at the end of a title or heading.
+	* A quotation (Arthurian wit:"Bring me you sworde")
+	* Text that follows a label, such as Caution or Note

 ### Commas
 #### Serial commas